 Ile-de-France is arranged into Zones, and Versailles is all the way out in Zone 4, so regular metro tickets will not work.
 If you’re only making this a day-trip and not staying overnight, it’s best to just buy a round trip to “Versailles Château Rive Gauche.”
 Make sure you buy round trip tickets – if you don’t, you may find yourself waiting in an extremely long line later in the day at the Versailles train station with everyone else who also forgot to buy their return tickets.
 You can buy tickets at the automated ticket machines like the one above, or at a staffed booth inside an RER station, but keep in mind that your credit card may not be accepted if it doesn’t have a microchip.

-A round trip will cost a little over 7 euros, and most of the machines take coins, while only some take paper money.
+Traveling from Paris to Versailles will cost a little over 7 euros for a round trip, and most of the machines take coins, while only some take paper money.
 Keep in mind there’s an English language option on the screen.
 By the way, a pair of single tickets works the same as a “round trip” ticket on the machine; either way, you’ll get two separate printed tickets that are identical.

-Take the RER C Towards “Versailles Château RG”
+Take the RER C Toward “Versailles Château RG”